victorteokw/scaffold-kit-io/docs/execution-api.md

 ## pushInstruction

-Push an instruction into the executor's instruction stack.
+Push an instruction onto the executor's instruction stack.
 Should be called inside the execution block.
 This is a low level programming tool.
 For code simplicity and readability, use [instruction shortcuts](instruction-api.md) instead.